rosettatype/design-regression/_posts/2022-02-02-designing-books-for-alzheimers-disease.md

-The academic literature suggested that adding documentary illustrations might be a way of guiding the reader’s attention (Tatler et al., 2010; Yarbus, 1967) and help to reinforce the ideas expressed in a text.
-Work by Embree et al. (2012) suggests that individuals in the early stages of Alzheimer’s can remember illustrations better than words (the so-called “picture superiority effect”).
+The academic literature suggested that adding documentary illustrations might be a way of guiding the reader’s attention (Bateman, 2014; Tatler et al., 2010; Yarbus, 1967) and help to reinforce the ideas expressed in a text.
+Work by Embree et al. (2012) suggests that individuals in the early stages of Alzheimer’s can remember illustrations better than words (the *picture superiority effect*).
 Reinforcing information by presenting it simultaneously in two different modes -- words and images -- may therefore be a way of supporting an impaired memory.
 The use of headings as advance organisers might be a way of reducing cognitive load; Hartley and